World Economic Systems

 For a general introduction to student video production, look here, and for a short and free course, look here.

 For video editing software, Adobe Premiere is the industry standard used by many video producers.
-It works on both PCs and Macs, and is available for your use on some Baylor campus computers, including those in the Techpoint Media Lab in Moody Library.
+It works on both PCs and Macs, and is available for your use on some Baylor campus computers, including those in the Moody Media Lab.
 It's also available for purchase at a discounted price in the Baylor Bookstore.
 A good FREE alternative is OpenShot, an open-source video editor that works across platforms on Macs, Windows, and Linux.

-To upload your video to YouTube, you will need to create a free acount, and then follow the instructions that you can find here and here.
+To upload your video to YouTube, you will need to create a free account, and then follow the instructions that you can find here.

-Books usually are your best source for "the big picture" and background information.
-However, but some of that information is usually out of date soon after the book is published.
+Books usually are your best source for "the big picture" and detailed background information.
+However, some of that information is usually out of date soon after the book is published.
 That's why you need to supplement books with the other current sources that are given below.
-Your main bibliographic source for books in the Baylor Library is the BearCat search engine.
-We have online access to the Handbooks in Economics Series.
+Your main bibliographic source for books in the Baylor Library is OneSearch.
+Ebrary is a great source and search engine for online books in the Baylor collection